Steven-Yiran/Steven-Yiran/README.md

 ## Hi, I'm Yiran Shi (Steven)

 Senior at Middlebury College.
+Research assistant in bioinformatics.
 I am interested in Machine Learning and Computer Graphics.
 The ultimate goal would be to make positive social impact through technology!

 ### I am currently learning

-AWS, Full-Stack Development
+AWS, Node.js

 <!---
 Steven-Yiran/Steven-Yiran is a special repository because its `README.md` (this file) appears on your GitHub profile.